 The multiplexer has two LED's.
-The green LED indicates the reception of valid NMEA data on the listener ports or the RS-232 port.
-The LED only blinks on valid NMEA sentences that start with a '\$' or '!' and end with CR/LF, thus indicating a proper connection and polarity of the connected instrument.
+The green LED indicates the reception of valid NMEA data on the listener ports or the Bluetooth interface.
+The LED only blinks on valid NMEA sentences that start with a '\$' or '!' and end with a LF character, thus indicating a proper connection and polarity of the connected instrument.
 In case of a reverse polarity, the green LED will not blink.

 The red LED indicates a buffer overflow, in case more data is coming in than can be transmitted.
-When a buffer is full, a partially received sentence will be discarded, to ensure that the multiplexer only passes complete and valid sentences.
+See section "Operation" for options to resolve an overflow situation.